-> - VPs are paid to make the plan.
+- VPs are paid to make the plan.
 Say you run marketing.
-Your job is to understand the company’s business situation, make a plan to address it, build consensus and get approval of that plan, then go execute it.
+Your job is to understand the company’s business situation, make a plan to address it, build consensus to get approval of that plan, and then go execute it.

-> The biggest single development issue I’ve seen over the years is that many VPs still think like directors.
+The biggest single development issue I’ve seen over the years is that many VPs still think like directors.

-> Say the plan didn’t work.
-“But, we executed the plan we agreed to,” they might say, hoping to play a get-out-of-jail-free card with the CEO (which is about to boomerang on them).
+Say the plan didn’t work.
+“But, we executed the plan we agreed to,” they might say, hoping to play a get-out-of-jail-free card with the CEO (which is about to boomerang).

-> Of course, the VP got approval to execute the plan.
+Of course, the VP got approval to execute the plan.
 Otherwise, you’d be having a different conversation, one about termination for insubordination.

 But the plan didn’t work.
 Because directors are primarily execution engines, they can successfully play this card.
 Fair enough.
 Good directors challenge their plans to make them better.
 But they can still play the approval card successfully because their primary duty is to execute the plan, not make it.